ms/buildtogether.tech/communicate/index.md

 in their usual blog reader, which is a handy way to keep track of what their teammates are doing.

-If you are going to create a blog, use a <span g="static_site_generator">static site generator</span> to format and publish content consistently.
+If you are going to create a blog, use a <span g="static_site_generator" i="static site generator">static site generator</span> to format and publish content consistently.
 On GitHub, for example, you can create a site with [GitHub Pages][github-pages] using a tool called [Jekyll][jekyll]; lots of different themes are available, and there are many good tutorials online.

 <div class="callout" markdown="1">